 6. Leave your puppy while she is sleeping and do not disturb her during her sleep

 In nature, wolves in a pack sleep when they have eaten.
 If food is plentiful, they sleep more often than if it is scarce.
 Allowed to return to its instinctive behaviour, a puppy would eat when it could and then sleep, and repeat the rhythm endlessly.
 However, dogs rely on us for our food, and therefore their sleep pattern is determined by us.
 The trick here is to have your puppy’s sleepy stage fall in line with yours (i.e. at bedtime).

 It is not always possible to bring your puppy’s sleeping pattern in line with yours but it can be done with careful planning.
 Importantly, her exercise-feed-exercise-sleep regime should be regular and well-timed to coincide with the close of the day.
 Your puppy needs to have a structure to follow otherwise she will begin to feel anxious and you may find that she becomes more restless at night when the house is quiet.

-To deal with excessive night-time separation anxiety the only successful way is to bring a temporary bed into your room.
-In a few weeks her night-time stressing will have gone and you can begin to train her to sleep further away from you.
+The only successful way to deal with excessive nighttime separation anxiety is to bring a temporary bed into your room.
+In a few weeks, her nighttime stressing will have gone, and you can gradually move her bed further away from you.
 However, it is perfectly normal for dogs to sleep with members of their social groups, so you could simply decide to let your dog sleep in your bedroom.